TheImagingSource/tiscamera/doc/pages/tcam-gstreamer.rst

 Closed source optional transformation and interpretation filter.
 Allows the transformation of bayer 12-bit and 16-bit formats to BGRx 64-Bit.
 Optimized for NVidia Jetson platforms.
-Part of the package `tis-tegra-filters`.
+Part of the package `tcamdutils-cuda`.

 .. note::
    When using tcamdutils-cuda with tcambin a version check is undertaken.